 This statement is always executed.

-When the number is -5, the expression number> 0 is evaluated incorrectly.
-In this case, the code inside the else body will be executed and the code inside the if body will not be executed.
+When the number is -5, the expression > 0 evaluates to false.
+In this case, the code in the else block will be executed, and the code in the if block will not.

-In Java, it is possible to execute one piece of code out of many codes.
+In Java, executing one piece of code among many is possible.
 You can use if… else… if to do this.

 if (expression1)